Instituto Nacional de Estatística (Portugal): History

-The first population census known to be done in which is the Portugal of today was done in the year 1 AD by order of the Roman Emperor Caesar Augustus, covering the province of Lusitania.
+The first population census known to be done in what is known as Portugal today was conducted in the year 1 AD by order of the roman emperor Caesar Augustus, covering the province of Lusitania.
 After the foundation of the independent Portugal, many censuses were conducted, one of the first relevant known being the Roll of the Crossbowmen done in the 13th century by order of King Afonso III.